arffsaad/shopeeautocoin/README.md

-# SHOPEE AUTO COIN COLLECTION V1.0
+# SHOPEE AUTO COIN COLLECTION V1.0 [this is broken and i no longer maintain it]

 * This program helps you to collect shopee coins everyday at your preferred time of choosing.
 This can be set during first time setup.